pytroll/pyresample/docs/source/geo_def.rst

   they represent the degrees or radians of longitude/latitude away from the center that they should span.
 Hence in these cases **center or area_extent must be provided**.

-There are four subfunctions of :obj:`AreaDefinition <geometry.AreaDefinition>` utilizing :func:`from_params <utils.from_params>` to guarantee that an area definition is made.
+There are four subfunctions of :class:`AreaDefinition <geometry.AreaDefinition>` utilizing :func:`from_params <utils.from_params>` to guarantee that an area definition is made.
 Hence each argument below is the same as above and can take the same arguments as :func:`from_params <utils.from_params>` (i.e. units).
 The following functions require